-- Horse Rider combo showing in Trail cannot also show in Ranch Horse Trail or vice versa.
-0 - Horse Rider combo showing in Ranch Riding cannot also show in Western Pleasure or vice versa.
-0 - Horse Rider combo showing in Ranch Pleasure, cannot also show in Western Pleasure or vice versa.
-0 - No Rider can enter a walk/trot class, and then enter a lope/canter and or speed class.
-0
+- Horse Rider combo showing in Trail cannot also show in Ranch Horse Trail or vice versa. - Horse Rider combo showing in Ranch Riding cannot also show in Western Pleasure or vice versa. - No Rider can enter a walk/trot class, and then enter a lope/canter and or speed class.